census-instrumentation/opencensus-node/packages/opencensus-instrumentation-mongodb/README.md

-# OpenCensus MongoDB Instrumentation for Node.js
+# OpenCensus MongoDB Instrumentation Plugin for Node.js
 [![Gitter chat][gitter-image]][gitter-url]

-OpenCensus MongoDB Instrumentation allows the user to automatically collect trace data.
+OpenCensus MongoDB Instrumentation Plugin allows the user to automatically collect trace data.

 This project is still at an early stage of development.
 It's subject to change.